 Redness/soreness at IV site: Use a warm, moist washcloth for relief.
 Call your primary doctor if this does not get better in a couple of days.

 When you have sedation, you are at an increased risk of falling.
 Falls can cause serious injury.
 To prevent a fall:

 Get up slowly.

 Rest today.
+Do not return to work or school.
 You may resume your normal daily tasks the next day.

 If the doctor took biopsies, you will get the results in the mail in 1-2 weeks.
 If you do not get the letter after 2 weeks, call the clinic.
 Ask for your doctor’s nurse.

 Bloody or black tarry stools

 Fever or chills